Recycling, Composting and Upcycling

 - Remember the 3 R’s (in order of importance)!
 Reduce, Reuse, and Recycle!

 - At the same time that you are working on recycling more of what you use, take action to reduce what you need to recycle too.
 For example, when you go shopping, look at packaging.
 Never buy anything with Styrofoam as nothing about it can be recycled.
 Instead of buying bottled water use those eco friendly refillable bottles.
 They can be used over and over again.
 They also keep your water cold for hours at a time.

 - Get children involved!
 Children have to be a big part of recycling efforts too if we want to really combat the problem of waste in our landfills.
 They should be part of the plan of action at home.

 - The bathroom is the key place in any home where water gets wasted.
 It is estimated that approximately 75% of water waste happens in this room!
 Make sure you turn the faucet off when you are brushing your teeth or shaving.
 Limit showers to a set amount of time.
 Baths should be a luxury though to help with reducing the amount of water used.

 - Every single year 25 million plastic bottles are used in the United States.
 They are mainly offering water, soda, and other drinks.
 Yet only about 27% of that plastic is being recycled.
 The rest of it is going to the landfills or it ends up at the bottom of the oceans and other bodies of water.
-Each year, 8 MILLION TONS of plastic end up in our oceans.
-More effort has to occur to increase plastic recycling.
+Frisco has delicious and safe water so just fill up a reusable bottle rather than buying water.

 - Right now the estimate for Summit County’s Landfill to fill is 2055!
 Composting waste can greatly reduce the waste in land fills which in turn produces less methane gas.
 The Summit Food Scrap Recycling Program aims to help reduce everyday waste.